amiris3/mother_s_day_cooking_app/README.md

 ## Code organization
 - Models: Recipe class and list of recipes (with data) declaration
-- Screens: all screens: HomeScreen, ChooseRecipeScreen and RecipeDetails
+- Screens: all screens [ HomeScreen, ChooseRecipeScreen and RecipeDetails ]
 - Widgets: the recipes list